Photonico/Computational_Physics_Topics/Sundries/Note for Writing in the Sciences.md

   + It is not an exhaustive review of your general topic:
     + Should focus on the specific hypothesis/aim of your study.

-+ The order of introduction
++ The Order of Introduction
   + Background, know information
   + Knowledge gap, unknown information
   + Hypothesis, question, purpose statement